 Another disadvantage may be an allergic reaction to a certain metal – this is a rare case, but those patients who have already experienced unpleasant symptoms should find out what alloys the braces are made of.
 The most common is a reaction to nickel, which is included in the composition of the arcs.
 But this is not a barrier to treatment – the doctor will choose the design from the appropriate material individually.
 For example, BIOMIM ligature braces are made of both nickel-free and nickel-free alloys.

+Metal braces are divided into two main types.
 According to the place of installation to the tooth surface, there are vestibular and lingual braces.
 The former are placed on the front surface of the teeth, while the latter are placed on the inside.
 Vestibular braces are more universal, achieve the desired results faster, and do not affect speech.